agentos-project/agentos/docs/index.md

 ```

-Or we can run the agent via the AgentOS CLI (run the following back in your shell):
+Or we can run the agent via the AgentOS CLI:

 ```
 $ agentos run simple_agent.py gym.envs.classic_control.CartPoleEnv